-- 7.1 There has been a small cost to bringing in additional capacity to support production of the Strategy. - 7.2 The Strategy itself will contribute to improving outcomes and care efficiently through greater integration and aligned, pooled resources.
+- 7.1 There was a small cost to bringing in additional capacity to support production of the Strategy.
+This cost was covered by JUCD. - 7.2 It is the intention that implementing the Strategy will contribute to improving outcomes and care efficiently through greater integration and aligned, pooled resources.